Hours & Contact Information

 No new researchers will be admitted to the reading room after the indicated times on the following dates.
 Retrieval of collections ends one half hour prior.

 - November 16: Open at 1 pm

 - November 28: Closed

 Printed Collections and Manuscript Collections

-A small portion of the Library’s printed collections are now stored offsite.
+Small portions of the Library’s Printed Collections and Manuscript Collections are now stored offsite.
 Any item with the designation of “Offsite” on a catalog record may be requested for onsite use in the Library’s reading room.
-Please keep in mind that it will it will take between two (2) and five (5) business days for collections to arrive, and you should plan your research accordingly.
+Please keep in mind that it will take between two (2) and five (5) business days for collections to arrive, and you should plan your research accordingly.
 A list of call number ranges being stored offsite can be found here.

 Researchers need an appointment to view materials from the Department of Prints, Photographs and Architectural Collections.
 To make an appointment, e-mail firstname.lastname@example.org.

 Please note appointments for Graphic Collections are only available Tuesday-Friday, year-round.

 Digital Collections are always available for research remotely at digitalcollections.nyhistory.org.

 All Klingenstein Library patrons must register before conducting research and will be asked to provide current government-issued photo identification.
 All researchers must register and create an account using our online collections request system.
 For a detailed guide to the registration and request process, please click here.